 - Testamentary trusts—tied to a will and take effect when you die.
 A testamentary trust can help distribute your assets to those you wish to inherit them at a future date.

 - Irrevocable trust—set up while the grantor is living for the benefit of someone else, an irrevocable trust cannot be changed.

-- A charitable trust is an irrevocable trust set up to benefit a charitable organization.
+- Charitable trust—an irrevocable trust set up to benefit a charitable organization.

-- A supplemental needs trust is for someone who has special needs or requirements.
+- Supplemental-needs trust—to provide for someone who has special needs or requirements.